akeneo/pim-community-dev/TESTING.md

 ## Types of tests

+Let's remind here the characteristics of each type of tests, the tools we must use from now on and give some concrete examples to help the reader.

 ### Unit - test a unit of code

 Most of the time, a unit of code is a class.